Aashik1701/Object-Detection-Web-App/README.md

 2. Open a web browser and navigate to `http://localhost:8000` to access the application.

-3. Upload an image/video file or provide a downloadable link to an image or video for object detection.
+3. Upload an image/video file or provide a accessible link to an image or video for object detection.

+*Note: Most of the Youtube videos require special permissions to be accesssible via python API.
+Please make sure the video is accessible before testing. *

 ## Demo